Showing 41 to 60 of 101

 I have a whole TWO PAGES of my graphic novel done.
 Procrastination everywhere.

-Currently playing: Gods Eater Burst, League of Legends, Heroes of the Storm (Closed Testing).
+Currently playing: League of Legends, Heroes of the Storm, Super Smash Bros.
+Kerfuffle (3DS), Mass Effect 3

-Things I probably should be making progress on: Rune Factory 4, Mario Kart 8, Tomodachi Life, Wind Waker HD.
+Things I probably should be making progress on: Rune Factory 4, Mario Kart 8, Wind Waker HD, Gods Eater Burst

 3DS Friend Code: 4554-0880-9460 | Nintendo Network ID: Cyb3Rnite